ransurf/goldfish-docs/docs/tutorial-integrations/obsidian-integration.md

 sidebar_position: 1
 ---

-# Enable Notse Sync with Obsidian
+# Enable Notes Sync with Obsidian

 You can link Goldfish Notes with Obsidian to directly sync notes from Goldfish into a specified folder in your Obsidian vault.

-## 1.Install “Goldfish Notes Sync” Plugin
+## 1. Install “Goldfish Notes Sync” Plugin

 - In Obsidian, open **Settings**.
 - Navigate to **Community Plugins**, select **Browse**, and search for **"BRAT"**.